ProcessPA/jekyll-site/quick-start-guide/manage-membership/index.md

    4. Role Terms

       Maintain full history of your management committee or board by specifying the Role and the period which the member held it.
 The current role will be displayed on the Members list.
-When a member not no longer has a role, typically you will no longer remove them, but instead set their Security to None.
+When a member no longer has a role, typically you will no longer remove them, but instead set their Security to None.

    5. Attachments